Deep Variational Free Energy Approach to Dense Hydrogen: Abstract

 \section{Abstract}

-We present a deep generative model-based variational free energy approach to the equations of state of dense hydrogen.
-We employ a normalizing flow network to model the proton Boltzmann distribution and a fermionic neural network to model the electron wavefunction at given proton positions.
+We developed a deep generative model-based variational free energy approach to the equations of state of dense hydrogen.
+We employ a normalizing flow network to model the proton Boltzmann distribution and a fermionic neural network to model the electron wave function at given proton positions.
 By jointly optimizing the two neural networks we reached a comparable variational free energy to the previous coupled electron-ion Monte Carlo calculation.
-Our result suggests that hydrogen in the planetary condition is even denser compared to previous Monte Carlo and {\it ab initio} molecular dynamics data, which is further away from the empirical chemical model predictions.
-Obtaining reliable equations of state of dense hydrogen, and in particular, direct access to entropy and free energy opens new opportunities in planetary modeling and high-pressure physics research.
+The predicted equation of state of dense hydrogen under planetary conditions is denser than the findings of {\it ab initio} molecular dynamics calculation and empirical chemical model.
+Moreover, direct access to the entropy and free energy of dense hydrogen opens new opportunities in planetary modeling and high-pressure physics research.

 Hydrogen is the most abundant element in the visible universe.
-It is also the first and the simplest element in the periodic table, consisting of only a proton and an electron.
+It is also the first and simplest element in the periodic table, consisting of only a proton and an electron.
 Despite its simplicity, high-pressure dense hydrogen exhibits rich physical phenomena~\cite{McMahon2012} such as metallization~\cite{Wigner1935b} and high-temperature superconductivity~\cite{Ashcroft1968}.
 A thorough understanding of these phenomena is of fundamental importance to a broad range of disciplines including planetary physics~\cite{Mazzola2020} and nuclear fusion~\cite{Ichimaru1993}.
 For these reasons, accurate prediction of the equations of state and phase diagram of dense hydrogen has been a touchstone for computational methods.